csvance/armchair-expert/README.md

 ## Setup & Training
 - Make sure you have the spacy 'en' dataset downloaded: 'python -m spacy download en'
-- I would suggest import some data for training before starting the bot, an example of this is in scripts/import_text_file.py
+- I would suggest import some data for training before starting the bot.
+Here is one example: https://github.com/csvance/armchair-expert/blob/master/scripts/import_text_file.py
 - Every time the bot starts it will train on all new data it acquired since it started up last

 # Connectors